Frankfurter Judengasse: The Jewish Code of Residence of 1616

-As a reaction to the Fettmilch Rebellion, a new set of regulations were issued in 1616.
+As a reaction to the Fettmilch Rebellion, a new set of regulations was issued in 1616.
 However, these laws, originating with the Imperial Commissioners from Hessen and the Mainz palatinate (Kurmainz), were based largely on anti-Semitic attitudes and did little to support the rights of the Jewish community.

 The regulations determined that no more than 500 Jewish families live in Frankfurt.
 In the 60 years before the pogrom, the Jewish population had increased tenfold from 43 to 453.
 The law now put an upper limit on the growth that was allowed in the Jewish community.
 Jewish marriages were limited to 12 per year, whilst Christians had to prove only that their wealth allowed a marriage.

 In business the Jews were broadly granted the same rights that Christian non-citizen residents had.
 These non-citizen rights, which had evolved during the Middle Ages, excluded them from most types of business.
 All non-citizens were prevented from opening shops, operating retail business in the city, entering into business ventures with full citizens, or owning business property.

 One significant difference was that Jews were explicitly allowed to engage in wholesale businesses, trading commodities, such as grain, wine, cloth, silk, and other textiles.
 The Emperor may have allowed the Jews the wholesale business to weaken the powerful Christian traders, which had usurped the power the guilds had lost in the Fettmilch Rebellion.

 A result of the new laws was that the regulations were not to be renewed every three years and therefore constituted a permanent grant of residency.
 However, the Jews continued to be treated as an alien group, who had a lower status than citizens and non-citizen residents alike.
 They remained subjects of the Town Council and, unlike Christians, could not apply for citizenship.
 The Law of 1616 explicitly forbade the Jews from even calling themselves "citizen".
 Finally, Jews paid more than other residents in extra tariffs and additional taxes.

 The Law of 1616 was revised several times, for example in 1660.
 Each revision improved the situation of the Jews.
 However, the Jewish Laws remained a medieval legal construct until the 19th century.